saucelabs/real-device-api/SAUCE_LABS_HOSTED_APPIUM.md

 Using an OpenAPI session isn't just a different technique; it's a better testing paradigm.

 ### Blazing Speed: Go from Minutes to Seconds
-By paying the "startup cost" of getting a device and launching Appium only once, your subsequent tests become incredibly fast.
+By paying the "startup cost" of getting a device and launching Appium only once, your subsequent tests become faster.

 * ***Eliminate Redundant Waits:*** No more waiting for a new device for each test.
 The device is yours for the duration of the test suite.